wwheastie/Customer-Bank-Accounts-2nd-Edition/README.txt

 Summary:
 This program is a rendition of a C++ school project I developed.
-The use of this application is to be able to create new customer accounts, add new transactions, and view previous transactions.
+The use of this application is to create new customer accounts, add new transactions, and view previous transactions.

 How to Run Application:
 To run this application go to CustomerBankAccountsUI\bin\Release and run.exe